 - 1 cup heavy whipping cream

-- Preheat oven to 180 degrees and line a baking sheet with parchment.
+- Preheat oven to 180° F. and line a baking sheet with parchment paper.

-- Draw a 9-inch circle on the parchment paper by tracing a 9-inch plate.
-Turn the paper over so the tracing doesn’t end up on the Pavlova.
+- Draw a 9-inch circle on the parchment paper by tracing a 9-inch plate upside down.
+Turn the paper over so the tracing doesn't end up on the Pavlova.

 - Place the egg whites and salt into the bowl of an electric mixer fitted with a whisk attachment.
 Beat the egg whites on high until firm, approximately 1 minute.
 Slowly add the sugar to the egg whites and continue beating until stiff, shiny peaks form, approximately 2-3 minutes.
 Do not overmix.